-I celebrated my fourth birthday at sleepaway camp.
+I celebrated my 4th birthday at sleepaway camp.
 While this may sound like the result of questionable parenting, there were valid reasons behind my parents’ decision to send me that young.

 My father was a busy physician who could not leave New York City over the summer.
 My mother worked with him at his office.
 And I couldn’t stand the scorching city heat.

 Fortunately, my older brother, who was 5½, went with me.
 Apparently, as I sat on the bus crying, he got off and told my mother that she should take me home and he would go alone.
 What a guy.
 While I don’t have any memories of that first camp experience, I’m told that I actually looked forward to going back.